tosc/vim/README.md

 * BUG: ö works in insert but not normal when using juicyssh.
 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.

-* Don't use static git/vim/Ultisnips folder for us source.
-* Check snippetfile for filetype if you should inherit snippets for us source.
-* Create own ultisnips source for neocomplete (and unite?) since snippets with regex doesn't show up.
-Write a string that you know will expand to the snippet in the description.
-Maybe use a delimiter to seperate the normal description from the name of the snippet.
 * Add option to disable git draw.
 Already exists?
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.
 * Find way of getting my delimiters to show right away and not when the entire keycommand is pressed.
 I might have to change my approach.